About Valdez

 The Valdez Public Library provides access to public records resources including online databases, historical archives, and government document collections.
 The Taos County library system may offer additional resources.
 Contact the library for available databases and research assistance.

-Fingerprinting services for Valdez, New Mexico residents are available through the local police department and authorized providers in Taos County.
+Fingerprinting services for Valdez, New Mexico residents are available through local police (where present) and authorized providers in Taos County.
 Services cover background checks, professional licensing, and employment screening.
 Contact the Valdez Police Department or Taos County Sheriff's Office for scheduling and fees.

 To register to vote in Valdez, New Mexico, residents can register online through the New Mexico Secretary of State's website, by mail, or in person at the Taos County elections office.
 New Mexico requires voters to be U.S. citizens, at least 18 years old by Election Day, and residents of the state.
 The registration deadline is typically 30 days before an election.
 Voters can verify their registration status and find polling locations through the New Mexico Secretary of State's voter lookup tool.
 For local municipal elections in Valdez, contact the Taos County Clerk's office for schedules and ballot information.

-Property records for Valdez, New Mexico are maintained by the Taos County Assessor's Office and the Taos County County Clerk.
+Property records for Valdez, New Mexico are maintained by the Taos County Assessor's Office and the Taos County Clerk.
 The Assessor's Office is responsible for discovering, listing, and valuing all taxable property within Taos County, including parcels in Valdez.
 Records available include property ownership, assessed values, legal descriptions, parcel maps, and tax history.
-The Taos County County Clerk maintains recorded documents including deeds, mortgages, liens, and easements.
+The Taos County Clerk maintains recorded documents including deeds, mortgages, liens, and easements.
 Many New Mexico counties provide online property record searches through their county websites.
-For in-person requests, visit the Taos County offices at the county courthouse.
 The Taos County Treasurer handles property tax payments and tax sale information.

 Birth, death, and marriage records for Valdez, New Mexico residents are available through both county and state offices.
 The New Mexico Department of Health, Bureau of Vital Records, located in Santa Fe, maintains statewide vital records and can issue certified copies of birth and death certificates for events occurring anywhere in New Mexico.
 Orders can be placed online, by mail, or in person.
 Locally, the Taos County Clerk's office issues marriage licenses and maintains marriage records for Taos County.
 Birth and death certificates may also be available through local vital records offices.
 Requestors typically need to provide valid photo identification and proof of their relationship to the person named on the record.
 Processing times and fees vary by office and record type.